vladp72/iffl/docs/README.md

 ```
 std::list<char_array_list>
 ```
-You can subdivide a large flat forwad list to sublists tracked using views, and pass processing of each view to a separate thread.
+You can subdivide a large flat forward list to sublists tracked using views, and pass processing of each view to a separate thread.

 You use an entry of char_array_list as a frame that contains a serialized message.
 Container char_array_list can accumulate certain number of frames, and once you are ready, you can send entire batch over a socket.

-On recieving side you can read data into a buffer, use _flat_forward_list_validate_ to process as many fully recieved frames as we can find in the buffer.
-Remove processed data, by shifting tal to the head, and recieve more data to the tails of the buffer.
+On receiving side you can read data into a buffer, use _flat_forward_list_validate_ to process as many fully received frames as we can find in the buffer.
+Remove processed data, by shifting tail to the head, and receive more data to the tails of the buffer.